 It doesn’t require any in depth knowledge or understanding of what it does.
 All you need to know are 2 things:

 The Relative Strength Indicator (RSI) is shown at the bottom of the below chart.
-You can clearly see the 2 times the RSI got oversold below 30 was a good time to buy gold, as the price moved higher soon after.
+You can clearly see the 2 times the RSI got extremely oversold below 30 was a good time to buy gold, as the price moved higher soon after.
+Recently in October 2023 silver was the most oversold it had been in years.
+So not surprisingly silver had a sharp run higher after this

 The Moving Average Convergence Divergence (MACD) is often referred to as the Mac-D.